Abk0003/RepositoryDifficultyClassifier/README.md

 ## Known limitations

-- Only scrapes **open** issues.
-Closed issues are not fetched or classified.
+- The time required for scraping is large for larger repositories.
+For example a numpy repo with 2100 issues took 75 s for scraping the first time which is very large infact it triggered the client to shut down request.
+To counter that right now, I have introduced a abortion timer which manually sets the time limit to 120 sec.
+This is a major issue as for any seemless user experience we need a time of response of 10 sec maximum.
-- Classification is keyword-based — domain-specific repos (compilers, game engines, embedded systems) may have terminology not covered by the keyword lists.
-The lists in `classifier.py` can be extended for specific domains.
+- Classification is keyword-based so domain-specific repos may have terminology not covered by the keyword lists although the lists in `classifier.py` can be extended for specific domains.
+-Labels need to have actual words that are present in github.
+To make it actually effective we need to added huge amounts of labels and keywords in our list which will have to beiteratively checked agaisnt each word.
+This makes the process very slow as mentioned in the first point.
 - Re-scraping a repo that already exists in the database is skipped entirely to avoid redundant API calls.
-Delete the repo's rows from `issues.db` to force a fresh classification.
-- GitHub API rate limit is 5000 requests/hour with a token.
-At 100 issues per request, a repo with 5000+ issues will require 50+ API calls and may approach the limit in a single session.
+However to initiate rescraping again you would have to manually delete the repo from database from backend.
-- The scoring algorithm is heuristic — it will misclassify edge cases.
+- The scoring algorithm is heuristic so weights attached to each parameters are based on my understanding of teh issue that may very well be wrong in some edge cases.
 An issue titled *"fix segfault in beginner tutorial"* will score Medium due to the hard floor, which may or may not reflect the actual difficulty.